 The Sciences and Arts were never considered separate until about even 500 years ago.
 Famous artists (the most famous among them being Leonardo Da Vinci) have been critical thinkers across several disciplines, finding their expression through art.
 More recently, we had Steve Jobs who put in his artistic streak into every piece of technology he produced, helping iPhones sell as much for their aesthetic appeal as for their tech capabilities.

 “I am not the creative type, I am good with science” is an oft-heard reprieve that can feel disarming when coming from a 12-year-old.
 After all, research in neuroscience has established that pursuing the arts helps improved brain function while growing up.
-Learning to play a musical instrument does a tremendous lot to improve cognitive function.
+Learning to play a musical instrument does a tremendous lot to improve cognitive function (in fact, here are 16 benefits!).
 More recently, “The Sanskrit effect” — brought about by the verbal repetition of poetry and prose texts in ancient Hindu Vedic scriptures, has shown to enlarge the hippocampus for improved memory.

 How to Incorporate Art into STEM Curriculum